snap-stanford/snap-python/doc/source/reference/composite.rst

 THashKeyDatI
 ============

 An iterator over the values in a :class:`THash` object.
+Normally, these objects are not created directly, but via a call to the hash table class :class:`THash` method, such as :func:`BegI`.

 .. class:: THashKeyDatI()
            THashKeyDatI(HashKeyDatI)